New Jerusalem: Interpretation

 Christianity interprets the city as a physical and/or spiritual restoration or divine re-creation of the city of Jerusalem.
 It is also interpreted by many Christian groups as referring to the Church to be the dwelling place of the saints.

 John of Patmos describes the New Jerusalem in the Book of Revelation in the Christian Bible, and so the New Jerusalem holds an important place in Christian eschatology and Christian mysticism, and has also influenced Christian philosophy and Christian theology.
 Such a renewal of Jerusalem, if a reconstruction, is an important theme in Judaism, Christianity, and the Baháʼí Faith.
 Renewed Jerusalem bears as its motto the words Ad librum (Latin: "as by the book".)

 Many traditions based on biblical scripture and other writings in the Jewish and Christian religions, such as Protestantism, and Orthodox Judaism, expect the literal renewal of Jerusalem to some day take place at the Temple Mount in accordance with various prophecies.
+The Church of Jesus Christ of Latter-Day Saints too believes in a literal new Jerusalem, though they instead believe that in place of being at the Temple Mount, it will instead be established on the American continent.
 Dispensationalists believe in a literal New Jerusalem that will come down out of Heaven, which will be an entirely new city of incredible dimensions.
-Other sects, such as various Protestant denominations, modernist branches of Christianity, The Church of Jesus Christ of Latter-Day Saints and Reform Judaism, view the New Jerusalem as figurative, or believe that such a renewal may have already taken place, or that it will take place at some other location besides the Temple Mount.
+Other sects, such as various Protestant denominations, modernist branches of Christianity, and Reform Judaism, view the New Jerusalem as figurative, or believe that such a renewal may have already taken place, or that it will take place at some other location besides the Temple Mount.

 It is important to distinguish between "the camp of the saints, and the beloved city" spoken of in Revelation 20:9, and the New Jerusalem of chapter 21.

 Rev. 20:9 refers to an earthly city, the description and purpose of which is found in book of Ezekiel, starting with chapter 36 and ending with chapter 48.

 One of the most obvious differences is that the dimensions of the New Jerusalem of Rev. 21 are 1,000 times bigger than the dimensions of the city in Ezekiel 48 (and, in Rev. 20:9).

 New Jerusalem of Revelation 21 is 2,225 km in length, width, and height.
 A city of these gigantic proportions cannot be located on Earth; but, as stated in Rev. 21, the city comes "down out of Heaven from God", presumably onto, the "new earth."